b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 Instead the aggregation over cities was returned, the maximum number of values that could be returned is 1130.

 Cassandra schema is a query based schema which will ensure performance, and data integrity on distributed machines, the schema was created to aggregate by city,date.
 And its not possible to sort without specifing a WHERE is equal operation.
+A solution is to add a partition key for all records, for exp key=1, and choose add the where condition key=1.

 The sorting is taking place in grafana instead.